georgetzitzisaeg/Simple-password-generator/READ_ME.txt

-There you can find the soyrce code, the app as a bat file and the app as an exe file.
+There you can find the source code, the app as a bat file and the app as an exe file.